jpetazzo/intro-to-docker/slides/Course_Conclusion/Body.md

 * Learned about images.
 * Got an understanding about how to manage connectivity and data in Docker containers.
-* Learned how to integrate Docker into your daily work flow.
+* Learned how to integrate Docker into your daily workflow.

 <!SLIDE>
 # Questions & Next Steps #